 A 5,000 psi Rotary Test of High Pressure Oil Seals

 Since this inaugural test, our engineers have gone on to develop even more extrusion resistant high pressure rotary seals, and to develop several improvements to our floating metal backup ring technology.
 The backup ring improvements simplify assembly, provide increased dimensional stability in large diameters, reduce journal bearing loads, accommodate significantly more runout, and increase overall pressure capacity.
 This innovative fluid sealing solution has applicability to a wide range of rotary shaft seal assemblies, such as high-pressure hydraulic swivels, rotating control devices (RCDs), washpipe assemblies, and oilfield well cementing heads.
-Contact our engineering staff for more information.
+For available sizes of high pressure oil seals, view our shaft seal catalog.
+Contact our engineering staff for additional fluid sealing information.